dolphindb/airflow-provider-dolphindb/README.md

 pip install "apache-airflow==${AIRFLOW_VERSION}" --constraint "${CONSTRAINT_URL}"
 ```

-Additionally, you may need to install Kubernetes to eliminate errors in airflow routines:
+You may need to install Kubernetes to eliminate errors in airflow routines:

 ```sh
 pip install kubernetes